ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 |:--------|----------:|----:|------------:|
 | bopyrid | 0.5071016 |   1 |   0.4763963 |

-One interesting aspect of this data is that while bopyrid infestation did not result in changes in the mean CTmax value, there was an apparent increase in the variability of thermal limits between groups.
-Within the isopod infested individuals, there were three substantially lower thermal limits.
-When these are removed, there is a small effect size estimate (bopyrid infested individuals had higher thermal limits than the controls).
+Within the isopod infested treatment, however, there were three individuals with substantially lower thermal limits.
+When these points are removed, there is a small postive effect size estimate (bopyrid infested individuals had higher thermal limits than the controls).

 ``` r
 subset = full_data %>%